 Sun Fresh Bakery House is located on Keefer St.

 Sun Fresh Bakery House is a typical bakery which sells bread, bun, Chinese steamed bun, cake and Asian style pastry.

 You can even get Chinese birthday bun in the shape of a plum and rice rolls here as the sign above indicates.

 I bought a few items for the boys.
 They like pork floss bun, sausage bun while I like coconut bun.
-More on following page.
-Click here to continue reading
+Continue reading